 Calculate how much you spend on routine luxuries and how many extra years you are working to pay for them.
 Think about the Starbucks, manicures, cable subscription, hair stylists, drinks at the bar, dinners out, etc. Let’s pretend you’re paying $500 for these each month, and you plan to work for another 40 years.
 At the end of 40 years, you would have spent $240,000.
 If you make $40,000 per year, you’re working for six extra years just to pay for these luxuries.
 Now let’s take it up a notch.
 If you would have instead invested the $500 each month toward your retirement and you got a 7% return, you’d have $1,320,062 at the end of 40 years.
 YES, $1.32 MILLION.

 Make paying off your high interest debt (anything over 5%) a priority.
 Once this is accomplished, it’s time to build wealth!
 Investing sounds scary, but it’s quite simple if you stick with index funds.
 If you asked your financial advisor how you should invest, they’d probably tell you to put your money into actively managed funds.
 They make money off the high fees, but over a 10 year or longer period almost all actively managed funds will underperform low fee index funds.
 For example, an index fund might return 10% on average over 10 years, but an actively managed mutual fund might only return 8%.
 Add the 1% fee to this and you’re only actually making a 7% return!
 This small percentage change will add up to hundreds of thousands of dollars in the long term.
 Always choose index funds and keep an eye on fees.
 Never pay more than .5% on a fee for an investment fund.
-I like Ally & Betterment because they offer high performing, low cost index funds.
-Plus they reallocate your portfolio automatically, and I love that you don’t ever have to worry about it.
-Just set it and ride!
+I like Ally because they offer high performing, low cost index funds.
+Plus they offer a sweet $200 welcome bonus!

 7. Start investing as early as possible